iAmGhost/gif2tgsticker/README.md

 Since Telegram requires video to have 512px on one side, it tries to adjust it.

-  * Scale: Scale up/down image itself.
+  * Fit: Scale up/down with keep aspect ratio
     * Landscape video will have 512px width, height will be resized within aspect ratio.
     * Vertical video will have 512px height, width will be resized within aspect ratio.
   * Pad: Add transparent padding
     * Landscape video will have left, right padding.
     * Vertical video will have top, bottom padding.
+  * Scale: force to specific resolution.

 ### Smart speed adjust duration limit